 Why do we have to disclose our AUM?

-The PRI requires that signatories provide an AUM figure upon joining and then every year they complete the Reporting Framework.
+The PRI requires signatories to provide an AUM figure upon joining and then every year they complete the Reporting Framework.
 We use this information in several ways:

-• To create peer groups for the assessment of signatories, and
+• To create peer groups for signatory assessment

-As a guideline, signatories may appeal where disclosing their organisation’s response to a particular indicator would:
+As a guideline, signatories may submit a request to the PRI where disclosing their organisation’s response to a particular indicator would:

 • conflict with local legislation or regulation;

-• conflict with a pre-existing company policy (for example, a non-disclosure policy that is not specific to ESG issues).
+• conflict with an-existing company policy (for example, a non-disclosure policy that is not specific to ESG issues).

-Signatories may not appeal on the following grounds:
+Signatories may not submit a request for non-disclosure on the following grounds:

 • General non-disclosure policies relating to ESG information.
 Reporting and disclosing responsible investment activities is a requirement of being a PRI signatory.